Quoting for Exactly What You Need

 Requesting a tailgate for a pickup or delivery location that has a dock is another surefire way to throw away money.

-Selecting a random freight class (for shipments going to, from or within the US only) is guaranteed to make your shipping experience worse.
+Selecting a random freight class (for shipments going to, from, or within the US only) is guaranteed to make your shipping experience worse.
 If you select a higher class, you’re simply giving money away and if you select a lower class, then you will be giving money away once the carrier reclassifies your shipment.

 Also, avoid treating any ole location as a standard business.
 Limited access locations are a real thing and you do not want to ignore them.

-What you should do while quoting
+What you should do while quoting for freight

 The correct thing to do is to quote exactly according to your needs.
 That means you should take the exact measurements of your shipment’s weight and dimensions and round up to the higher number.
 Make sure to be as specific as possible when providing the commodity that you are shipping.